PPF Calculator

 Can I withdraw money before 15 years?

-Partial withdrawals are allowed from the 7th year onwards, under certain conditions.
+Yes.
+Partial withdrawals are allowed only after the 7th year under specific conditions.

 Can I open more than one PPF account?

-No, only one account is allowed per individual.
+No. Only one PPF account is permitted per individual.

 Is PPF tax-free?